Lab in February 2026

 Abby earned her PhD at the Medical College of Wisconsin studying the structure and function of clostridial neurotoxins in the lab of Joseph Barbieri.
-She did her postdoctoral fellowship with Suzanne Fleiszig at UC Berkeley in the School of Optometry, where she developed her imaging skills to study the contact-lens associated pathogen, Pseudomonas aeruginosa, and also become immersed in the cornea, contact lens, and vision science communities.
-She now investigates the role of toxins used by bacteria while colonizing corneal tissue.
-As an external and clear organ, the cornea presents a unique opportunity for simplified intravital imaging methods and single-cell imaging, allowing her and the lab to ask basic questions about host-pathogen biology and aid in solving vision-threatening problems.
+She did her postdoctoral fellowship with Suzanne Fleiszig at UC Berkeley in the School of Optometry on the pathogen Pseudomonas aeruginosa, and also become immersed in the cornea, contact lens, and vision science communities.
+She now investigates the interplay between bacterial pathogens and innate host defenses at the ocular surface.

-Outside the lab, Abby enjoys caring for an extensive plant collection, scouring antique and thrift shops for unusual home decor, and learning to make challenging recipes.
-She aspires to take up kayaking and foster infant kittens (not simultaneously).
+Outside the lab, Abby enjoys caring for her plant collection, kayaking, and scouring antique shops for unusual home decor.
+She aspires to foster infant kittens, and hopes everyone has the opportunity to see a glacier before they all melt.

 Rachel Mazurek